rfalanga/ReadWriteCookiesInServerSideBlazor/README.md

 ### Testing 1

 I want to see if simply assigning a PR to someone (me in this case) is sufficient to get an email.

+### Testing 2

+Well, Test 1 wasn't successful.
+However, it might be because I was specifying myself when I assigned it and since I'm the only one, it didn't matter.
+So, in a way, I haven't proven anything.
+Nevertheless, I'll try specifically mentioning myself in the PR.